IBM/doc-fusion/README.md

 ### Code of Conduct

 Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [manoj.jahgirdar@ibm.com](mailto:manoj.jahgirdar@ibm.com).

 ## License